GSA/digitalgov.gov/content/events/2023/05/2023-05-08-2023-government-ux-summit.md

 ### 10:00 am - 10:05 am, ET

+---

 Welcome

-### 10:05 am - 10:45 am, ET
+### Session 1, 10:05 am - 10:45 am, ET

-#### Session 1 — Inclusive civic design: Engaging diverse communities to improve the early career experience
+#### Inclusive civic design: Engaging diverse communities to improve the early career experience

 Design research with the public can be difficult.
 It is a balancing act between [Paperwork Reduction Act](https://pra.digital.gov/) (PRA) requirements, time and funding constraints, and the desire to reach a wide, diverse pool of users.
 OPM’s USAJOBS Program Office is exploring these challenges to build inclusive design research practices.